Love French Food

 • Prepare your Charlotte tin or dish by buttering it well and then sprinkle it with finely grated hard cheese such as parmesan.

-• Heat the milk in a pan with the bay leaf added, to just below boiling and leave aside.
+• To make the Béchamel Sauce, the foundation of your soufflé, begin by heating the milk in a pan with the bay leaf added, to just below boiling, and leave aside.

 • Melt the butter gently in a large pan (large enough to take the egg whites later).